SABrereton/GCN_Scalar--Type_A/README.md

 ### Implementations

-Implementations are forks of GCN Scalar - Type A. The concept behind this scheme is to provide flexibility to attempt to "implement" the same general program using different development methods.
+Implementations are forks of GCN Scalar - Type A. The idea behind this scheme is to provide flexibility to attempt to “implement” the same general concept using different development methods.

 The implementations that have currently been released are as follows: